jackjieYYY/spem_rmit/Code.md

 -3 is meaning the lenght of input is not equal to 5
 -4 is meaning the input is not a word
 -5 "game is finished" game is finished but user still want to post a new word -6 still need to wait for 24 hours
+-7 password is wrong when sign in